Mindful Leadership Training: Feb. 2025

 Sebastopol

-Sebastopol – Our small peer-facilitated group meets one Sunday per month from 5:15-8:00pm.
-We follow the process of Dharma Contemplation, developed by Gregory Kramer as part of the Insight Dialogue program.
+Description: Our small peer-facilitated group follows the process of Dharma Contemplation, developed by Gregory Kramer as part of the Insight Dialogue program.
 It is a way of coming together and deeply reflecting on a passage of the Buddha’s words from the Suttas (discourses).
-We meditate for 15 minutes before and after the process, and do a brief personal check-in at the end.
-Contact Beverly at [email protected] or call (707) 481-2686.
-Website: sebastopolkm.org
+We meditate for 15 minutes before and after the process, followed by a brief personal check-in.
+We then share snack time, which is optional.

 Cotati/Petaluma

-We are a supportive peer-led group that meets two Monday evenings a month starting at 6:15 PM.
+Description: We are a supportive peer-led group that meets two evenings a month.
 We begin with a 30-minute sit, check-in related to the practice of Buddhist teachings in our personal lives, followed by a heartfelt and thoughtful discussion exploring how these teachings and practices inform and transform our lives.
-We conclude with a metta meditation and wrap up around 8:15 PM.
-For information, please get in touch with Maryann Marks at [email protected].
+We conclude with a metta meditation.

 South Bay